MH-Abir97/GitDocument/GitDocument.md

  $ git branch
  ```

  Create git Branch
+ Branch Create
  ```
   git branch <Branch_Name>
  ```
-  Switched to a new branch 'features1'
+ Branch Create and  Switched to a new branch a

   ```
   $ git checkout -b "features1"